ot4i/ace-demo-pipeline/tekton/README.md

 ## Getting started

+A Kubernetes cluster will be needed, with Minikube (see [minikube/README.md](tekton/minikube/README.md)) and OpenShift 4.14 being the two most-tested.
+Other clusters should also work with appropriate adjustments to ingress routing and container registry settings.
+Note that the Cloud Pak for Integration (CP4i) has a separate pipeline the creates IntegrationRuntime CRs with custom images; see [os/cp4i/README.md](/tekton/os/cp4i/README.md) for more details.

 Many of the artifacts in this repo (such as ace-pipeline-run.yaml) will need to be customized depending on the exact cluster layout.
 The defaults are set up for Minikube running with Docker on Ubuntu, and may need to be modified depending on network addresses, etc. The most-commonly-modified files have options in the